 No principal difficulties in the submicroscopic approach.
 However, there is a resistance, which rather very strong, from the editorial boards, but this is a typical situation for any new fundamental concept.
 Today physicists prefer to develop only formal methods, which are limited by predictions and deriving formulas of the stable states.
 Modern physical concepts do not take into consideration factors, which are responsible for fundamental notions researchers operate with every day.
 H. A. Lorentz and L. de Broglie intimated that the detailed description of physical phenomena - step-by-step - is also the goal of physics.
 Holding the idea of detailed description we should undoubtedly come to complete determinism that was strongly propagated by Henri Poincare, especially see his exceptionally bright last books: La valeur de la science, La science et l'hypothese, Science et methode and Dernieres pensees (Flammarion, Paris: 1905,1906, 1908 and 1913 respectively).

-Their position brings back G. Galilei's words: The understanding of reasons from which all appear is vastly more weight then the knowledge of the fact.
+Their position brings back G. Galilei's words: In questions of science, the authority of a thousand is not worth the humble reasoning of a single individual.
 In my study I attempt to recapture such an important avenue of investigation (see also Recent Events).